Including Criminal Code, Highway Traffic, Income Tax, and Regulatory Offences

 • forcible confinement (commonly laid charge for even the shortest of detentions)

-• fraud, including when acting as Power of Attorney (a client recently had her investigation file at the Ontario Public Guardian and Trustee closed once I became involved)
+• fraud, including when acting as Power of Attorney (a client had the file of the investigation against her closed by the Ontario Public Guardian and Trustee, once I became involved)

 • Freedom of Information and Privacy Act requests (could be useful; could be futile)